-This morning, (10th of September 2019), Kate formally opened the new ‘Back to Nature’ Garden at RHS Wisley in Woking.
+On the 10th of September 2019, the Duchess of Cambridge (Kate Middleton) formally opened the new ‘Back to Nature’ Garden at RHS Wisley in Woking.

 The Duchess unveiled the garden alongside RHS Ambassador, food writer and television presenter Mary Berry.

 The garden is the third and final part of a collaboration between Kate, the Royal Horticultural Society and NHS England.
 The project aims to promote the benefits of green spaces and gardening on both physical and mental health.